katerynamelnykova/fake-news-classifier/README.md

 ## 🚀 How to Run

+Python 3.12 is required to run this project locally without Docker.

 A `Makefile` is provided to simplify installation and launching.

 ### 🔧 Show all available commands